-Only use one form of NRT when used in combination therapy with bupropion.
+^{}Only use one form of NRT when used in combination therapy with bupropion.
 Current evidence does not show that using multiple forms of NRT with bupropion is more effective.
 Nicotine lozenge or nicotine gum in combination with bupropion may be more effective than nicotine patch in combination with bupropion, based on current clinical evidence.
 Bupropion may help with depressive symptoms, so some patients may benefit from longer term use.
+Do not use bupropion in patients with a history of seizures.